falkr/iik-edu/pages/rom.md

 type: qna
 q: Book Gobi (A260)
 ---
 [Gobi (A260)](http://bit.ly/369rMAL) is this only room that can be booked by all students at the Department in Trondheim.
 To book the room, follow the instructions provided [here](https://support.microsoft.com/en-us/office/use-the-scheduling-assistant-and-room-finder-for-meetings-in-outlook-2e00ac07-cef1-47c8-9b99-77372434d3fa).
 Search for the room by using 'a260' or 'Gobi' directly (you may use the Room Finder or simply type directly).
-Make sure to select the correct room (a260 Gobi, Elektro A); if you type only type 'a260' many rooms may be listed.
+Make sure to select the correct room (a260 Gobi, Elektro A).
 Alternatively, you may also book the room by inviting it as attendee as if it were a person by using the room's e-mail address [r_326_a260@ntnu.no](r_326_a260@ntnu.no).

 You may not book the room for more than 2 hours at a time.
 If for some reason you need to book the room for a longer timeslot, please contact the [administration](mailto:kontakt@iik.ntnu.no?subject=booking&nbsp;A260).